team6ix/ecs/README.md

 This operates out of the dataset of fires and shelters which are viewable in the Disaster Admin Console here: https://team6ixapp.mybluemix.net/

 To reset the conversation, text "Clear".
-Clear your cache when visiting the Disaster Admin Console in the event of slow updates.
+In the event of the live map updating too slowly, clear your cache.

 # Development